Marohn-Group/mrfmsim-marohn/docs/setup/tip_size.rst

     - x_{\mathrm{pk}} \cos{\theta} \frac{\partial^2 B_z^{\mathrm{tip}}(x,y,z)}
     {\partial x^2} + {\cal O}(x_{\mathrm{pk}}^2)

-In calculating the signal from our ESR-CERMIT experiment we will assume for simplicity that the spin distribution :math:`\mu_z(\vec{r}_j)` has reached steady-state; we neglect any change in the magnetization during the cantilever motion.
+In calculating the signal from our ESR-CERMIT experiment, we will assume for simplicity that the spin distribution :math:`\mu_z(\vec{r}_j)` has reached steady-state; we neglect any change in the magnetization during the cantilever motion.
 In this approximation